Paul Gibbs (footballer)

 Paul Derek Gibbs (born 26 October 1972) is an English former professional footballer.

 Career

 Gibbs, a left back, began his career at Norwich City as a youngster, followed by an apprenticeship at Scunthorpe United.
 On not making the grade as a pro, he drifted into local football, playing for Gorleston and later scoring the winner from the penalty spot in the 1994 FA Vase Final at Wembley for Diss Town against Taunton Town.
-He later played in Norway and had brief trial spell at Luton Town, before joining Colchester United on 6 March 1995.
+He later played in Norway.

+A few days after the 1994 FA Vase Final, Gibbs flew to Norway and joined IF Fram Larvik.
+The transfer was bankrolled by a supporter group.
+Gibbs had featured in a friendly match in April 1994, while Fram attended a training camp in Norwich.
+He made his league debut against Holter in May.
+He was allowed to return to England in September 1994 in order to trial with several clubs.
+According to reports, Gibbs would play for Ipswich Town in John Wark's testimonial match before a string of other clubs.
+Gibbs had brief trial spell at Luton Town, before joining Colchester United on 6 March 1995.

 After 53 league games, in which he scored three goals, and only shortly after appearing at Wembley for a second time in the Auto-Windscreens Trophy final defeat at the hands of Carlisle United, he was given a free transfer, joining Torquay United on 26 July 1997.
 His Torquay debut came on the first day of the 1997–98 season, a 2–1 defeat away to newly promoted Conference champions Macclesfield Town.
 That season saw Gibbs score seven goals in 41 league games en route to the Division Three play-offs and ultimately defeat in the final at Wembley against Colchester.
 In just that one season his wing-back partnership with Andy Gurney resulted in 16 goals between the two of them.
 Gibbs followed departing Torquay manager Kevin Hodges to Plymouth Argyle on 26 July 1998 thanks to the Bosman ruling, though his then girlfriend Helen Chamberlain of Sky Sports' Soccer AM fame refused to follow suit and stayed loyal to the Gulls.
 His Plymouth career started successfully enough, being named in the Division Three team for the 1998–99 season.
 However, on the final day of the season, Gibbs suffered a broken leg, putting paid to a planned move to Brentford.
 Incidentally, the same game in which he broke his leg was the famous Jimmy Glass game against Carlisle, in which the goalkeeper scored in the 94th minute to keep Carlisle United in the Football League.

 Gibbs began playing again for Plymouth's reserves in March 2000.
 On 9 May 2000, Gibbs was given a free transfer by Plymouth, and on 18 May he signed for Brentford on a three-year contract.
 However, Brentford's financial situation in March 2002 saw Gibbs transfer listed.